Third Macedonian War: Battle of Callinicus

 Perseus called in the heavy infantry, but it was too late.
-The infantry arrived in a hurry and was not properly arrayed.
-Publius Licinius attacked and Perseus lost 300 men and 24 of the “sacred” cavalry, including its commander.
+They arrived in a hurry and were not properly arrayed.
+Publius Licinius attacked and Perseus lost 300 men and 24 of the "sacred” cavalry, including its commander.
 The heavy infantry fled, but got tangled with the captured Romans and their carts in a narrow passage.
 Unable to get through, the men threw the carts down the hill.
-The king showed up and, to the soldiers’ dismay, he ordered them to march back.
-Livy noted that according to some sources the consul returned to his camp, while according to others there was a big battle in which 8,000 of the enemies were killed, including two commanders, and 2,800 were captured and, while Romans lost 4,300 men.
+The king showed up and, to the soldiers' dismay, ordered them to march back.
+Livy noted that according to some sources the consul returned to his camp, while according to others a big battle ensued in which 8,000 enemies were killed, including two commanders, and 2,800 were captured, while Romans lost 4,300 men.

-Perseus left a strong garrison in Gonnus (which was in the Vale of Tempe, at the entrance of Macedon) and then returned to Macedon for the winter.
-He sent a governor to Phila to try to win over the Magnetes (a tribe to the east of Thessaly) and went to Thessalonica with Cotys IV, the king of the Odrysian kingdom of Thrace and the commander of the Thracians.
+Perseus left a strong garrison in Gonnus and returned to Macedon for the winter.
+He sent a governor to Phila to try to win over the Magnetes (a tribe to the east of Thessaly) and went to Thessalonica with king Cotys IV, the Thracians' commander.
 They heard that Autlebis, the chief of a Thracian tribe (possibly the Caeni) and Corrhagus, one of Eumenes' commanders, had invaded one of Cotys' territories.
 Perseus let Cotys go to defend it and gave his cavalry only half of the year's pay.
-Publius Licinius heard that Perseus had gone, and attacked Gonnus in order to deny the Macedonians a convenient descent into Thessaly.
-However, he gave up because its citadel was impregnable.
-He took a number of towns in Perrhaebia, including Malloea and Tripolis, and returned to Larissa.
+Publius Licinius heard that Perseus had gone, and launched a failed attack on Gonnus in order to deny the Macedonians a convenient descent into Thessaly.
+He took towns in Perrhaebia, including Malloea and Tripolis, and returned to Larissa.

 The consul sent part of the army to various cities to winter, disbanded the forces of the Greek allies except for the Achaeans and sent Misagenes and his Numidians to the nearest cities in Thessaly.
 Eumenes and Attalus returned to Pergamon.
 He then went with part of his army south to Achaean Phthiotis where he razed Pteleum.
 Antronae surrendered.
-Livy wrote that then he went to Larissa, that the Macedonian garrison had fled and the inhabitants, who had taken refuge in the citadel, surrendered.
-However, he never previously mentioned that Larissa had been taken by the Macedonians and this sounds odd.
+Livy wrote that then he went to Larissa, that the Macedonian garrison had fled and that the inhabitants, who had taken refuge in the citadel, surrendered.
+Oddly, he had not previously mentioned that Larissa had been taken by the Macedonians.
 After this Publius Licinius went to Boeotia, where Thebes was in trouble with another Boeotian city, Coronea, and asked for help.